How Can We Effectively Nurture and Support Subject Matter Experts for Audits and Knowledge Sharing?

 Dear Moh1975,

-You could have given information about the nature of your industry, the type of workforce your company has and above all, your designation and why the query is being raised.
+You could have provided information about the nature of your industry, the type of workforce your company has, and, above all, your designation and why the query is being raised.

-The HOD of each department generally spends a sufficiently long time in their respective function and is expected to be a Subject Matter Expert (SME).
+The Head of Department (HOD) of each department generally spends a sufficiently long time in their respective function and is expected to be a Subject Matter Expert (SME).
 They develop their functional expertise because of their long stay in the department.
-When they started their career the dynamics of the industry was different, however, as they progressed in their career, they saw a lot of changes.
-Additionally, they also get exposure to the various acts, laws related to their function.
-They also deal with the various government authorities.
+When they started their career, the dynamics of the industry were different; however, as they progressed in their career, they saw a lot of changes.
+Additionally, they also get exposure to the various acts and laws related to their function.
+They also deal with various government authorities.
 HODs are expected to be advisers to the management for the area related to their work.

 Your query is on the "audit" of the department.
-What kind of this audit is and who will do it?
+What kind of audit is this, and who will conduct it?
 Will it be an external party or an internal one?
 What kind of knowledge sharing is expected?

 Thanks,